- Although a fun pastime, trampolines can lead to serious injuries for children, teenagers and adults.

 Can a Signed Waiver Protect a Homeowner from a Trampoline Injury Lawsuit?

-If a waiver was written by an experienced lawyer, then it can potentially protect a homeowner against certain trampoline injury cases and lawsuits.
-Any waiver for a child must be recently signed by a parent or adult guardian to be considered valid.
+Possibly, but not always.
+A well written waiver may potentially protect a homeowner against certain trampoline injury claims or lawsuits.
+It is recommended that any waiver for a child be recently signed by a parent or adult guardian.